aakilfernandes/aakilfernandes.github.io/_posts/2016-06-29-ethereum-protocol-developer-holds-114877-dollars-worth-of-dao-tokens.md

 layout: post
 ---

-Edit: For the record, I'm not suggesting this individual is twiddling his moustache and laughing maniaccaly.
+Edit: For the record, I'm not suggesting this individual is twiddling his moustache and laughing maniacally.
 What I am suggesting is "It is difficult to get a man to understand something, when his salary depends on his not understanding it.".
 I hope this article results in a push for better financial disclosure from protocol developers, and a firewall between protocol and dapp development.

 The Ethereum Foundation holds much of their ether in a multi-sig contract at `0xde0b295669a9fd93d5f28d9ec85e40f4cb697bae`.
 One of those signers is account `0x0037a6b811ffeb6e072da21179d11b1406371c63`.